Confirm

 Think next about possible complications and issues.
 Some will be common, some unique to you.
 So here we give you examples only:

 • interests after your re-marriage, for example, if you have two families.
-You may want to read our article on The effect of marriage and divorce on your will.
+You may want to read about the effect of marriage and divorce.

 • how your business will be kept going, at least until it can be sold.